willhblackburn/crypto-end-user-best-practices-guide/README.md

 #### Why should I usually avoid buying a used hardware wallet?

 A frequent scam involves a bad actor buying and configuring hardware wallets, writing down the mnemonic backup phrase, and reselling the device.
 Then, once a victims funds are loaded, the bad actor transfers the funds from a new wallet they have set up with the backup phrase.

+#### What is a mnemonic phrase and why should it use one?

+A mnemonic phrase is a series of words (usually 24 words) that allows your hardware wallet to restore your private keys.
+The benefit to using a mnemonic phrase over a random long series of numbers & letters is two-fold.
+Firstly, it is easier to correctly copy the known english words when you are writting your backup.
+It's easier to write `before` correctly than `bl01Ofe3`.
+Secondly, if you did incorrectly transcribe a word you can more easily narrow down the correct word.
+It's easy to see that `befor` is probably `before`.

 #### Why should I NEVER put my mnemonic backup phrase on a computer or take a picture of the written words?